 This makes complete sense.
 Many inherited properties have been lived in by the same person for a long time.
 If the person who owned it was elderly, often the home will have been adapted to make it more accessible, perhaps with bathroom rails, stair-lifts or different types of alarms.
 These elements, whilst making the property useful for an elderly person, will likely to not appeal to potential buyers.

-When thinking about renovating, consider whether your focus is on a quick sell – what things have the greatest impact for the least money and time spent?
+When thinking about renovating, consider whether your focus is on a quick sell – if so, what things have the greatest impact for the least money and time spent?
 A good clear out, a fresh coat of paint in neutral colours and even ripping up old carpets and laying down wooden floors can make a massive difference.
-Let in lots of natural light.
-Try and minimise the amount of furniture left in the property whilst it’s being shown.
-Tidy up elements that frame the property, like the front and back gardens, jet wash any paving and get the windows cleaned and polished.
+Let in lots of natural light, try and minimise the amount of furniture left in the property whilst it’s being shown, tidy up elements that frame the property, like the front and back gardens, jet wash any paving and get the windows cleaned and polished.

-Be sure to get valuations on the property so you know how much to expect and for the probate and to be sure about tax going forward.
-Older homes may not satisfy efficiency standards and be aware that rules about efficiency are changing, so make sure to find the EPC, or update it if it is over 10 years old
+Be sure to get valuations on the property so you know how much to expect, and to be sure about tax going forward.
+Older homes may not satisfy efficiency standards and be aware that rules about efficiency have changed in the last few years, so make sure to find the EPC, or update it if it is over 10 years old

 .
 A property cannot be sold without an up to date EPC

-Making severe changes to the building cannot only be costly and take up time, but can cause issues with siblings who don’t want more change.
+Making severe changes to the building can not only be costly and time consuming, but can cause issues if the inheritors don't agree on how much the property should be altered.
 Considering who is aiming to move into the area can help you in framing the property - and help you with a quicker sale.

 How long will it take?